bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

 | `npm run build` | Build Next.js application |
 | `npm run dev` | Start Next.js development server |

+**Note**: Unlike traditional Next.js applications, we don't use `npm run start` because:
+- Development is handled by `npm run dev`
+- Production is served directly by Cloudflare Pages
+- No need for a local production server

+This aligns with our cloud-native philosophy where:
+- Development is done against the cloud worker
+- Production runs entirely on Cloudflare's edge network
+- No self-hosted components are required

 ### Verifying Deployment

 After deployment: